Do you need health insurance? Call us at 1-855-650-3789 (TTY: 711). Learn More

 No one likes getting sick.

 And the flu virus changes every year.
 So, getting a yearly shot helps protect yourself and those around you.
 Plus, it’s available at no cost to you.
-And getting your flu shot may actually earn you rewards.

 The flu shot is a good idea for just about everyone.
 But these people are at an even higher risk of health problems from the flu: